 Also, the report and visuals generated from the assessment are overall clear and effective.
 They’ve used an intuitive color scheme that very quickly gives you a good idea of how you scored and what areas your organization needs to work on.

 The CRR report is mapped to NIST CSF and provides a gap analysis chart for NIST Cyber Security Framework (NIST CSF) as well.

 So, if you have a service organization looking to increase your cybersecurity and improve your organization’s resilience, I would definitely recommend checking out this assessment.

 About: Developed by SecurityStudio, the S2 Org assessment is a fit for any organization, regardless of size or industry.
-The assessment was originally developed by FRSecure’s founder, Evan Francen, and used for FRSecure’s S2SCORE assessments for 10 years.
-SecurityStudio has now branched off to develop products that any organization can use to improve the information security of their organization, and the first free tool resulting from that change.
+The cyber risk assessment was originally developed by FRSecure’s founder, Evan Francen, and used for FRSecure’s S2SCORE assessments for 10 years.
+SecurityStudio has now branched off to develop products that any organization can use to improve the information security of their organization.

 Each phase can be completed and scored independently of the others, enabling you to assess all or a subset of controls to your organization.
 Each phase is additionally broken up into control groups, allowing you to easily see where your organization is strong or weak at a glance.

 For each control statement, you simply select True, False, or N/A. The developers have even built in a quick switch to mark all questions relevant to the group with the same answer in a simple click; making the 600+ statements surprisingly quick to get through.
 Additionally, you can create accounts for multiple team members to work on the assessment together.
 When any person updates the assessment, their name and a date stamp will be recorded on screen.

 You can really tell that the team at SecurityStudio has put a lot of effort into making the assessment easy to navigate, by adding features such as filters for incomplete questions, and multiple methods of navigating this otherwise very in-depth assessment.